-You may have questions about how the MPI turbo kit works at different elevations; or may just be wondering why MPI over the competitors?
+You may have questions about how the Straightline turbo kit works at different elevations; or may just be wondering why Straightline over the competitors?

 “After reaching a business agreement this past spring, together Straightline Performance and Mountain Performance (MPI) have been busy developing a low elevation pump gas turbo for the Ski-Doo 850 E-tec.
 Some may recognize the MPI name as they were the first to produce an 850 Ski-Doo turbo kit which has been on the market for over a year now with great success at high elevation.
 The first step in the MPI/Straightline plan was to ultimately produce a premier low elevation turbo kit for the high-performance enthusiast.
 This not only gives the trail rider the fastest trail sled, but the mountain rider also has the availability to ride at both low and high elevations with very minimal changes and consistent HP the entire time.